 DUI statute should get considered for anyone arrested for a DUI in the state of Connecticut.
 For more information, refer to this website: Driving While Under the Influence of Alcohol or DRUGS (CGS § 14-227a)

 DUI Statute: Elevated BAC

 The law prohibits driving in some cases.
 One situation is while under the influence of alcohol or drugs.
 Another happens when driving with “elevated blood alcohol content”.
 A person is “under the influence” if their ability to drive is affected by alcohol or drugs to an appreciable degree.
 This comes from (Infeld v.
 Sullivan, 151 Conn.
 506 (1964)).
-This may get prosecuted with or without any direct evidence of his or her BAC.
+This may get prosecuted with or without any direct evidence of their BAC.

 The DUI law applies to drivers operating motor vehicles anywhere.
 This includes their own property, and people operating snowmobiles and all-terrain vehicles (CGS § 14-227a(a)).

 Before dismissing or reducing a DUI charge, a prosecutor must state their reasons in court (CGS § 14-227a(f)).

 A police officer may measure a motorist’s BAC by testing the driver’s blood, breath, or urine.
 The law establishes a rebuttable presumption that a driver’s BAC at the time it is tested is the same as the BAC at the time they were stopped.
 The law requires two tests at least 10 minutes apart.
 If the result of the second test is .10% or less, and higher than the first test, the prosecution must demonstrate that the test results and analysis accurately reflect the driver’s BAC at the time of the alleged offense (CGS § 14-227a(b)).

 DUI Statute: Penalties